 Place spinach in boiled water to wilt, then squeeze out excess water.
 Roughly chop and add to pizzas.

-Drizzle on olive oil, salt and pepper and place in the oven for 10-12 minutes, until crispy and baked.
+Drizzle with olive oil, salt and pepper and bake for 10-12 minutes, until crispy and baked.

 Top with fresh basil and serve!